Doctor of Philosophy in Educational Leadership and Policy Studies

 ELPS 998 | Seminar in: _____ (ELPS Doctoral Proseminar) | 3 |

-- 2 Intermediate or advanced qualitative or quantitative courses (or equivalent depth in historical or philosophical methods)
+2-Students must take a basic qualitative and basic quantitative research course along with a intermediate or advanced qualitative or quantitative course (or equivalent depth in historical or philosophical methods)

 A College Teaching Experience is no longer required but is highly recommended for students who are not GTAs but who are interested in pursuing a faculty position.